eduvpn/documentation/CUSTOM_BRANDING.md

 # CSS

-Place, the CSS file, in this case `eduvpn.css`, and assuming your hostname is `vpn.example`, in `/var/www/vpn.example/css/eduvpn.css`.
+Place, the CSS file, in this case `eduvpn.css`, in `/var/www/html/css/eduvpn.css`.

-For eduVPN we show a logo that is placed in `/var/www/vpn.example/img/eduvpn.png` that is linked to from the CSS file, for example:
+For eduVPN we show a logo that is placed in `/var/www/html/img/eduvpn.png` that is linked to from the CSS file, for example:

     /**